GnosisAssembler/NeonGnome/README.md

 * Gno-menu
 * Removable drive menu

-_NOTE:If you use Pop.os like me, the Dash-to-Dock and Worspaces-to-dock extensions are preinstalled_
+_NOTE: If you use Pop.os like me, the Dash-to-Dock and Worspaces-to-dock extensions are preinstalled_

 ## Theme